kestal/univers/Magic/The Praeter.md

 ## Limits
 The strength and the length of a spell are limited by both the caster and, if used, the source of power.
-_I think limiting magic could make it rarest and therefore more intense._

 ## Casting
 Performing magic is exhausting for the caster, as draining energy from the warp requires a great concentration.
 Although it can't injure the caster physically, it still can faint him in extreme cases.